 How about Sime Darby Berhad, another Malaysian giant palm oil trader and plantation owner.

-Sime Darby started in the rubber trading business and rapidly diversified into cocoa and palm oil with greet success.
+Sime Darby, nowadays one of the biggest palm oil producers, started in the rubber trading business and rapidly diversified into cocoa and palm oil with greet success.

 This Malaysian palm oil trader nowadays focuses mostly on the production side controlling about 2.5 million MT of CPO, or about 4% of the total global production.